sindresorhus/got/.github/ISSUE_TEMPLATE/1-bug-report.md

 #### Checklist

 - [ ] I have read the documentation.
-- [ ] I have tried using the latest Got.
+- [ ] I have tried my code with the latest version of Node.js and Got.